danfuzz/blur/README.md

 ### "I'd rather write shell scripts than Makefiles."

-Blur is a very simple build system, with (practically speaking) no dependencies.
+Blur is a very simple target-driven (top-down) build system, with (practically speaking) no dependencies.
 As of this writing, it is mostly an experiment and a demonstration, and not anything that's gotten much real-world use.

 "Blur" doesn't stand for anything, and it's certainly not a reference to the tool's blazing fast speed.
 It's just a description of how